Self-employed person consulting his accountant online in Quebec

 • Home office (percentage of rent, electricity, internet)

-• Business vehicle (mileage, gas, insurance, maintenance)
+• Vehicle used for business purposes (mileage, gas, insurance, maintenance)

-• Professional Insurance
+• Professional insurance

-• Training and Professional Development
+• Training and professional development

 • Business meals and travel

-3. Time savings and peace of mind
+3. Time saving and peace of mind

-Bookkeeping and taxes can easily take 20 to 40 hours a year (or even more if you’re not organized).
+Accounting and taxes can easily take 20 to 40 hours a year (or even more if you're not organized).
 By delegating this task to an accountant, you:

 • Avoid mistakes that could trigger a tax audit